Jsci96/GPRPy/README.md

 - Extract the files from the folder.

 - In terminal cd into the folder you just unzipped.
-I installed mine on my Desktop so in terminal I will type: cd /Users/jaahnavee/Desktop/GPRPy-master
+I installed mine on my Desktop so in terminal I will type
+   > cd /Users/jaahnavee/Desktop/GPRPy-master

 - Type the following to install (wait for the first process to finish before typing the next):
    > python installMigration.py